MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 Before starting your journey with Azure Programmable Connectivity (APC), make sure you have the following prerequisites ready:

-- **Azure Subscription**: Access to an Azure subscription is necessary to deploy APC resources.
+- **Azure Subscription**: Access to an Azure subscription is necessary to deploy resources necessary for this app to work.
 If you don't have one, you can create a [free account](https://azure.microsoft.com/free/).

+- **APC Public Preview Access**: To create an APC Gateway, you must be signed up for the public preview of Azure Programmable Connectivity.
+If you have not already done so, please register using the form available at [APC Public Preview Signup](https://aka.ms/APCpublicpreview).

 - **Azure CLI and PowerShell**: Familiarity with Azure CLI or PowerShell is essential for deploying resources and automation scripting.

 - **Development Environment**: Set up your preferred IDE or code editor, such as Visual Studio Code or Visual Studio, configured for console app development.

 - **Cellular Network Connection**: Ensure that your development environment is connected to a supported cellular network.
 This could be via a mobile hotspot connection from a mobile device or through a 4G/5G router equipped with a SIM card.
-[Read more about supported cellular connections for these exercises](#network-limitations)
+[Read more about supported cellular connections for these exercises](#network-limitations).

 #### Create APC Gateway Instance

+Before you proceed with creating an APC Gateway instance, ensure you have completed all prerequisites outlined in the [prerequisites section](#prerequisites).
+This includes signing up for the APC Public Preview, which is necessary for the APC Gateway to be available in your Azure portal.

 * Follow the [guide](https://learn.microsoft.com/azure/programmable-connectivity/azure-programmable-connectivity-create-gateway) to create a gateway, or have one already.
 * Once you are done creating the gateway, note down the APC Gateway resoruce id endpoint, as explained in this section.

 Deploying an APC Gateway in Azure is a straightforward process that involves the following steps:

-1. In the Azure portal, search for **APC Gateways** and then select **Create**.
+1. **Open Azure Portal**: Navigate to [Azure Portal](https://portal.azure.com/) and log in with your credentials.

+1. **Search for `APC Gateways`** and then select **Create**.
+If the APC Gateway does not appear as an available resource, please revisit the [prerequisites section](#prerequisites) and ensure you have successfully registered for the [APC public preview](https://aka.ms/APCpublicpreview).

    ![Search for APC Gateway](imgs/001-01-set-up-portal-create.jpg)